TanyaradzwaGozhora/TanyaradzwaGozhora/README.md

 ### Heyy there person, I'm Tanya

-- 🔭 I’m currently working on sentiment analysis
+- 🔭 I’m currently working on LLM applications
 - 🌱 I’m currently learning React and Firebase
 - 👯 I’m looking to collaborate on web and ML projects
 - 🤔 I’m looking for help with timeseries analysis